henrytien/henry-notes/reading/design_patterns.md

 • to add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.
 • for responsibilities that canbe withdrawn.
 • when extension by subclassing is impractical.
 Sometimes a large number of independent extensions are possible and would produce an explosion of subclasses to support every combination.
 Or a class definition maybe hidden or otherwise unavailable for subclassing.

+# Behavioral Patterns
+Behavioral patterns are concerned with algorithms and the assignment of responsibili- ties between objects.
+Behavioral patterns describe not just patterns of objects or classes but also the patterns of communication between them.

+## Obeserver
+Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically. like Dependents, Publish-Subscribe.

+### Applicability
+Use the Observer pattern in any of the following situations:
+• When an abstraction has two aspects, one dependent on the other.
+Encapsu- lating these aspects in separate objects lets you vary and reuse them inde- pendently.
+• When a change to one object requires changing others, and you don't know how many objects need to be changed.
+• When an object should be able to notify other objects without making as- sumptions about who these objects are.
+In other words, you don't want these objects tightly coupled.

 # Reference